 Type L vent.
 A vent listed and labeled for use with appliances that are listed for use with Type L or Type B vents.

 VENT COLLAR.
 See "Flue collar."

 VENT DAMPER DEVICE, AUTOMATIC.
-A device intended for installation in the venting system, in the outlet of an individual, automatically operated fuel burning appliance and that is designed to open the venting system automatically when the appliance is in operation and to close off the venting system automatically when the appliance is in a standby or shutdown condition.
+A device intended for installation in the venting system, in the outlet of an individual, automatically operated fuel burning appliance and that is designed to open the venting system automatically where the appliance is in operation and to close off the venting system automatically where the appliance is in a standby or shutdown condition.

 VENT GASES.
 Products of combustion from fuel-burning appliances, plus excess air and dilution air, in the venting system above the draft hood or draft regulator.